splytech-io/node-splyt-partner-sdk/README.md

 connection.on('event-name', callbackFunction);
 ```

-Every request or push message to the SDK from Splyt Backend is converted into event and **endpoint method name** is used as **event name**.
+Every request or push message from Splyt Backend to the SDK is converted into event where **endpoint method name** is used as **event name**.
 You can subscribe to specific method calls as following:

 ```js
 //example of GeneratorFunction usage as a callbackFunction